 Acknowledged as “Dartmouth’s favorite son”, Daniel Webster was not only an alumnus of Dartmouth College.
 He contributed to the efforts of defending Dartmouth during the Dartmouth College Case.
 As a successful and hard-working lawyer, his pledge of devotion to his alma mater was proven true during this case.

 He was one of the prominent lawyers in America during the 19th century.
 He represented New Hampshire and Massachusetts in the U.S. Congress and had also served as the U.S. Secretary of State during three presidents: William Henry Harrison, John Tyler, and Millard Fillmore.

-Her real name is Vera Mindy Chokalingam, a famous American actress, comedian, writer, director, and producer.
+Her real name is Vera Mindy Chokalingam, and she is a famous American actress, comedian, writer, director, and producer.
 Among her awards and achievements include nominations for the Primetime Emmy Award for Outstanding Comedy Series.
-Her biggest break was a FOX comedy series entitled “The Mindy Project” that she created, produced, and starred in.
+Her biggest break was a FOX comedy series entitled “The Mindy Project” that she created produced, and starred in.